 - In this pumpkin pie dessert hummus recipe, I suggest waffle cones for dipping, but you can dip your hummus with just about any dipper.
 This includes crackers, chips, fruit, toast points, mini breadsticks, pretzels and crusty bread.

-- Pair your hummus with a platter of fresh fruit to bring out the sweetness of the dessert and take it up a notch.
+- Pair your hummus with a platter of fresh fruit or fall fruit salad to bring out the sweetness of the dessert and take it up a notch.

 - You could also use cookies for a particularly sweet treat.